westtoer/node-winapi/README.md

 #Note
-You need to ask win (at) westtoer.be a required api-key (id and secret) to consume this api yourself.
+You need to ask win (at) westtoer.be a required api-key (id and secret) to consume this api directly (not recommended).

+##Recommended alternative
 The data retrieved by this system is made availabe (together with data from other sources) through the Westtoer datahub at http://datahub.westtoer.be

 Contact datahub (at) westtoer.be for more details and access to that.

 #Usage